-When Beta Technologies’ ALIA aircraft touched down at New York’s JFK Airport in late 2024, it marked a historic moment: the first electric aircraft to complete a long-distance demonstration flight to a major commercial hub.
-The sleek, quiet aircraft had flown from Vermont, making multiple charging stops along the way.
-Electric aviation had arrived at the world’s most famous airport.
+When Beta Technologies’ ALIA aircraft touched down at JFK in late 2024, I have to admit I got a little emotional.
+As someone who’s been tracking electric aviation for years, watching an electric aircraft complete a long-distance demonstration flight to the world’s most famous airport was something.
+The sleek, quiet aircraft had flown from Vermont with multiple charging stops.
+Electric aviation had arrived.

 The eVTOL Revolution